 - UNC Writing Demos: Online Walk-Through to Aid in Writing

 - Dave’s ESL Café

 - Online Writing Lab at Purdue (for ESL students)

 - Duke’s Writing Studio: Writing for Specific Disciplines

 Apply to become a writing tutor

-All writing center tutors are work-study students.
-If you are interested in a writing center position, you may obtain an application from Dr. Katie Manthey at email@example.com.
-If you do not qualify for work-study, but would like to work in the center, please speak with Dr. Richardson about possible internship or independent study options.
+All Writing Center tutors are work-study students.
+If you are interested in a Writing Center position, you may obtain an application from Dr. Katie Manthey at firstname.lastname@example.org.
+If you do not qualify for work-study, but would like to work in the center, please speak with Dr. Manthey about possible internship or independent study options.